 Even now, as we are moving from place to place, we ask ourselves, is this thing that we’re lugging around meaningful enough to us to be carried through nineteen or more countries?

-For families, it doesn’t hurt to practice a bit of practical minimalism, to do an honest accounting of the things in your life that you are keeping.
+For families aspiring to become minimalist families, it doesn’t hurt to practice a bit of practical minimalism.
+Do an honest accounting of the things in your life that you are keeping.
 What are you bringing in to your house, and what will you discard in exchange?

 Families don’t have to drastically discard every item they own in the name of minimalism, but they can start being mindful of what is being consumed.
 Be aware of the things you acquire.
 In the end, it’s the mindfulness that will make all the difference.

-Do you have a method that has helped you achieve a life of minimalism?
+Do you have a method that has helped you achieve a life of minimalism with kids?
 Share it with me in the comments!

 Don’t miss out on my latest tool, the Overseas Family Vacation Checklist.
 Click here to receive your free copy and subscribe to my newsletter.